 The goal of first-year language is to enable students to use fundamental expressions and vocabulary in verbal and written context while integrating cultural elements.
 This course emphasizes communicative skills, relevant grammar concepts, and reading comprehension.
 Online resources and a variety of supplementary materials are used to help achieve this goal.
+Integrated performance assessments are used to assess proficiency in all four skills.
 Prerequisite: The department recommends a C or better in the previous year's English course.